Do you know what I used to do when I couldn’t stick to my planner? I’d buy a different one!

-If you find yourself struggling with this, make sure you find out more about my online course Get Out Of Your Own Way!
+If you find yourself struggling with this, make sure you find out more about my popular group coaching program for perfectionists, Perfectionists Getting Shit Done!
 In the course I will guide you step-by-step through the handful of exercises that will stop you procrastinating and letting yourself down.
 You can click here to learn more!

 So there you have it – 7 reasons you can’t stick to your planner.
 I hope you’ve find it helpful and I’d love to hear which of these resonates with you!

 P.S.
 If you’ve been looking for motivational boosts that you won’t find anywhere else, keep reading to learn about my FREE Perfectionist Power-Ups.
 They’re motivational boosts sent straight to your inbox and you won’t find them anywhere else: